 The Retreat® features exclusive spaces, accommodations, venues, and services to elevate your vacation.

-With access to a private restaurant, Luminae, a pool, and lounge just for The Retreat guests, private butler service, and $300 per suite in onboard spending credit, The Retreat® is all-inclusive and all-immersive.
+With access to a private restaurant, Luminae, a pool, and lounge just for The Retreat guests, Personal Retreat Host service, and $300 per suite in onboard spending credit, The Retreat® is all-inclusive and all-immersive.

 If you’re looking for extra space, a suite is one of the best rooms on a cruise ship to book.
 In suites, you’ll find that the sleeping and living spaces are separated.
 Some suites even have multiple bedrooms, making them ideal for families or groups of friends.